docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### Where are emails stored?
 Mails are stored in `/var/mail/${domain}/${username}`.
-You should use a [data volume container](https://medium.com/@ramangupta/why-docker-data-containers-are-good-589b3c6c749e#.uxyrp7xpu) for `/var/mail` for data persistence.
+You should use a [data volume container](https://medium.com/@ramangupta/why-docker-data-containers-are-good-589b3c6c749e#.uxyrp7xpu) for `/var/mail` to persist data.
 Otherwise, your data may be lost.

 ### How can I use data volume container as proposed above?